 “Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him” (Romans 14:3).

-In Romans the issue here discussed was the propriety of eating foods sacrificed to idols.
+In Romans the issue here wasn’t so much as to judge what one eats, but rather the propriety of eating foods sacrificed to idols.
 According to the ancient pagan practice, priests offered meat merchandise to idols.
 Paul told the Corinthian believers—converts both from Judaism and from paganism—that because an idol was nothing (1 Corinthians 8:4), there was no wrong, in eating foods dedicated to it.

 It is clear that in Romans 14, Paul is not speaking of unclean foods (Deut.
 14 and Leviticus 11).
 He is not suggesting that the Christian of strong faith may eat anything, regardless of its effect upon his physical well-being.
 He has already made plain, in ch.
 12:1, that the true believer will see to it that his body is preserved holy and acceptable to God as a living sacrifice.
 The man of strong faith will regard it as an act of spiritual worship to maintain good health (Romans 12:1; 1 Corinthians 10:31).